dergigi/dergigi.github.io/media/index.md

 In [2019](https://www.blockstream.info/block-height/591121) a couple of bitcoiners and I launched [🇩🇪 EINUNDZWANZIG](https://einundzwanzig.space/), a German-speaking bitcoin podcast that I am still co-hosting from time to time.
+I also host [No Solutions](https://sovereignengineering.io/podcast), a podcast about freedom tech, open protocols, and the trade-offs of building in the open.

 ---